 Roof Crush Attorney

-John T. Flood is an injury lawyer in Corpus Christi, TX who focuses on roof crush cases.
+John T. Flood is an injury lawyer in Texas who focuses on roof crush cases.
 Call (361) 654-8877 to get compensation for your injury caused by a roof crush accident.

 According to the National Highway Traffic Safety Administration (NHTSA), while rollovers only account for 2.1% of all reported accidents, they result in 35% of all accident-related fatalities annually.
 Due to the severity of a rollover accident, a structurally sound roof is crucial to protect all vehicle occupants.
 Vehicles outfitted with poorly manufactured and designed roofs increase the severity of injuries or cause unnecessary deaths when roofs collapse inward and on top of occupants.

 Causes of Roof Crush

 Few would consider the performance of a vehicle’s roof when evaluating its ability to keep them safe.
 While roofs may be overlooked when it comes to traditional vehicle occupant protection systems, they play a vital part in shielding passengers from outside forces, including the vehicle itself.
 A vehicle’s roof can fail its passengers through the following defects: